tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Final.md

 The voices aren't speaking in English, nor in the familiar Pidgin that's like second nature to us.
 Instead, they're in Hawaiian – the language of our [ancestors](https://www.reddit.com/r/nosleep/comments/174jp2m/im_a_cop_on_the_navajo_reservation_i_investigated/), a language we've heard in school, in cultural celebrations, but never fully mastered.
 Despite our limited understanding, the tone of desperation is unmistakable.
 They're cries for help.

 The voices, haunting and persistent, draw us like a siren's call.
 We exchange a glance, the same thought mirrored in our eyes – we can't ignore this.

-With the fire closing in, time is our enemy.
-We push forward, each step a battle against the relentless heat and smoke.
+We push forward towards the voices, time being our greatest enemy.
 The ground slopes sharply, leading to a steep ravine that cuts through the park like a scar.
 It's a natural barrier, one that the fire hasn't yet crossed, but the flames are close, hungrily licking at its edges.

 Lani and I cautiously approach the precipice of the ravine.
 The voices grow louder, clearer.
 They seem to be emanating from the depths of the ravine itself, rising up through the billowing smoke like a chorus of lost souls.